-The City of Coralville is working with local, state, and federal partners to keep our community informed about the Coronavirus, also known as COVID-19.
+The City of Coralville is working with local, state, and federal partners to keep our community informed about the Coronavirus (COVID-19).

-It is important to practice simple, healthy behaviors (wear a mask and practice social distancing when with others who do not live in your household, wash your hands, cover your cough/sneeze, and stay home) to help prevent the spread of germs.
+Practice simple, healthy behaviors (wear a mask, keep a distance from others who do not live in your household, wash your hands, cover your cough/sneeze, and stay home) to help prevent the spread of germs.
 The City has a plan in place to keep our employees safe so that they can continue to provide essential services to our community.

-- Open to the public.
+- City Hall is open to the public.
 Please wear a mask.

 Essential services continue.
 You can also conduct city business online, by phone, or mail: